Glen Innes Natural Resources Advisory Committee

 The Glen Innes Natural Resources Advisory Committee (GLENRAC) was formed on 22nd June 1989 by a group of people interested in land management and land conservation issues in the local area.
 GLENRAC became an incorporated body in 1992.

-GLENRAC celebrates 25 years of service to the community of Glen Innes this year, 2014.
+GLENRAC celebrated 25 years of service to the community of Glen Innes in 2014.

 GLENRAC works in unison with landholders, local government agencies, and Federal and State government departments such as the Department of Environment & Climate Change and Office of Water, NSW Department of Primary Industries, and the Northern Tablelands Local Land Services.
 Read what GLENRAC can do for you in its new information brochure, available online and at the GLENRAC office.

 Our mission is to provide effective management and coordination of the productive environmental and social resource base of the Glen Innes District.

 GLENRAC's objectives are to: